On the calculation of covariant expressions for Dirac bilinears: Abstract

 \section{Abstract}

-In this article, an approach to calculate covariant expressions for the bilinears of Dirac spinors will be presented.
-For this purpose, algebraic equations defining Dirac spinors will be discussed.
-Following that, a covariant approach for spacetime parameterization will be presented and the equations defining Dirac spinors will be written fully in terms of Lorentz scalars.
-Finally, explicitly covariant expressions for Dirac bilinears will be calculated.
+{ In this article, various approaches to calculate covariant expressions for the bilinears of Dirac spinors are presented.
+For this purpose, algebraic equations defining Dirac spinors are discussed.
+Following that, a covariant approach for spacetime parameterization is presented and the equations defining Dirac spinors are written fully in terms of Lorentz scalars.
+After presenting how the tensorial bilinears can be reduced to combinations of scalar bilinears with appropriate Lorentz structures, a covariant recipe for the calculation of scalar bilinears is provided. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } }